yamogoo/alma-design-system/apps/sparkpad/client/README.md

 > AlmaProtoKit includes a structured token system with support for JSON, YAML, and TypeScript.
 Tokens are organized under `tokens/src` (source), `tokens/build` (runtime output), and `tokens/structure.md`.

-**Figma Integration**
+**🔗 Figma Integration**

-AlmaProtoKit now includes **full support for exporting tokens to Figma**.
+AlmaProtoKit provides **full support for exporting tokens to Figma**.
-The pipeline allows developers to work in a **code-driven system first**, ensuring tokens remain the single source of truth.

-- Forward flow (Code → Figma) is fully supported and integrated into the token pipeline.
+✅ **Forward flow (Code → Figma)**: fully supported and recommended.

-- Backward flow (Figma → Code) is technically possible for compatibility, but not recommended — since AlmaProtoKit is inherently **code-driven**, maintaining tokens directly in code is the primary workflow.
+♻️ **Backward flow (Figma → Code)**: possible for compatibility, but discouraged.
+AlmaProtoKit is inherently **code-driven**, so maintaining tokens in code is the primary workflow.

-This ensures teams can experiment with tokens in code while still syncing them into Figma for design collaboration, without creating a fragmented workflow.
+This enables designers and developers to share the same foundation without fragmenting workflows.

 ## 💻 Demo